dmtrumble/blog/_posts/2016-6-30-Books-On-Buildings.md

 ---
 layout: post
 title: A new website for architects - Books on Buildings!
-exceprt: Architects don't actually read, they just flip through the pictures.
+excerpt: Architects don't actually read, they just flip through the pictures.
 For architects and more, there's Books on Buildings
 ---

 ## Architects don't actually read, they just flip through the pictures.
-For architects and more, there's [Books on Buildings][1]
+For architects and more, there's [Books on Buildings][1].

 I made Books on Buildings to gather high quality architectural resources together in one location with a simple interface.
 It’s for anyone interested in learning about architecture, particularly those who lack access to institutional quality architectural libraries.